letp1985/forestry/README.md

 ## Pre requisites

+This python package was built using python version 3.8 and on MacOS.

 First make sure that all requirements for this project are fulfilled in your environment (e.g venv)

 ```